wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 This graph shows the three drivers raw measurement at the same volume setting.
-The SPL difference is due to differing driver sensitivity and  different amplifiers.
+The SPL difference is due to differing driver sensitivity, different amplifiers and different EQ settings.
 Easy to flatten in a DSP, good luck in a passive XO.
 ![alt text](<Images/REW V5.40 Bass Mid Hi EQ XO.jpg>)

 ### A note about naming REW files.